FTChinese/next-login/README.md

 ## Emails

+NOTE: Currently sending email to user is embedded in this app powered by `node-mailer`.
+To accommodate future requirements and, more importantly, for easy scaling, it's better to set up a dedicated email service (exposing a restful API?) to centrally handle various email-related operations.

 Send emails to user:

 * Initial signup.
 Requries user to verify the email address.
 The email should expire in a few days.
 A user could only use basic funtionalities of the site before email verified.
 For example, accept user memebership only after email is correct.